ropensci/roweb3/content/blog/2025-06-13-translation-faq/index.md

   - multilingual
   - community
   - diversity
-  description: A list of frequently asked questions about our translation and localization process, and our best answers to them.
+  description: A list of frequently asked questions about our multilingual program and our translation and localization process, and our best answers to them.
 params:
   doi: "10.59350/yrdbt-xk458"
 ---